yisiox/tp/docs/DeveloperGuide.md

       * Reduces memory footprint as only 1 String is used as compared to a many objects per Person.
       * Faster than JSON files as there are no accesses to storage.
     * Cons:
-      * May have performance issues as it has to be deserialized each time.
+      * May have performance issues as it needs to be deserialized each time.
 </li>

 * **Alternative 4:** Each command implements their own specific `undo()` and `redo()` methods